AlextheYounga/us-federal-code/usc/title-2-the-congress/chapter-17b-impoundment-control/subchapter-iii-line-item-veto/secs-691-to-692/frontmatter.md

 #### Effective and Termination Dates ####

 Pub.
 L. 104–130, §5, Apr.
 9, 1996, 110 Stat.
-1212, provided that: “This Act [enacting this subchapter and provisions set out as a note under section 681 of this title and amending provisions set out as notes under section 621 of this title] and the amendments made by it shall take effect and apply to measures enacted on the earlier of—
+1212, provided that: "This Act [enacting this subchapter and provisions set out as a note under section 681 of this title and amending provisions set out as notes under section 621 of this title] and the amendments made by it shall take effect and apply to measures enacted on the earlier of—

-“(1) the day after the enactment into law, pursuant to Article I, section 7, of the Constitution of the United States, of an Act entitled ‘An Act to provide for a seven-year plan for deficit reduction and achieve a balanced Federal budget.’; or
+"(1) the day after the enactment into law, pursuant to Article I, section 7, of the Constitution of the United States, of an Act entitled 'An Act to provide for a seven-year plan for deficit reduction and achieve a balanced Federal budget.'; or

-“(2) January 1, 1997;
+"(2) January 1, 1997;

-and shall have no force or effect on or after January 1, 2005.”
+and shall have no force or effect on or after January 1, 2005."